A.B.C-Z: 2012–2018: Debut and 5th anniversary

 A.B.C-Z celebrated 5th anniversary of the group's debut in 2017 by releasing the single "Reboot!!!" and an album "5 Performer-z", followed by the "A.B.C-Z 5Stars 5Years Tour".

 In 2018 A.B.C-Z celebrated their 10th year of the group formation and did a collaboration event with amusement park "Tokyo Joypolis", the event was called "A.B.C-Z 5stars CIRCUS in JOYPOLIS".
 The group also released a new single "JOYしたいキモチ" for this collaboration event.

 2019

 A.B.C-Z held their last concert of the Love Battle Tour in Yokohama Arena on January 8, they announced a new single "Black Sugar" which will be released on March 28.
 They also announced a new drama "Our Showtime" that will be airing in Nagoya TV on April, the theme song for the drama is A.B.C-Z song "Showtime" from the single "Black Sugar".

-The group released their 6th album on August 7th "Going With Zephyr", followed by the tour with the same title as their album.
-Their collaboration event with the amusement park "Tokyo Joypolis" continued for the second year in a row.
+The group released their 6th album on August 7 "Going With Zephyr", followed by the tour with the same title as their album.
+Their collaboration event with the amusement park Tokyo Joypolis continued for the second year in a row.

+2023

+On 22 September 2023, member Fumito Kawai announced he would leave the group to prepare himself to become a better MC.
+His plan is to continue in Johnny's his solo career.
+He will be leaving on 21 December.